frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 - [Chromium OS - Developer Mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md)
 - [Chromium OS - Firmware Keyboard Interface](https://chromium.googlesource.com/chromiumos/docs/+/master/debug_buttons.md#Firmware-Keyboard-Interface)

-Note that Developer Mode disables security features and may leave your device open to attack.
-Only enable if you understand the risks.
+**Note that Developer Mode disables security features and may leave your device open to attack.
+Only enable if you understand the risks.**

 - Turn off your chromebook
 - Press and hold the Esc key, refresh key, then press the power button at the same time.
 You should enter Recovery mode.
 - When the "Chrome OS is missing or damaged.
 Please insert a recovery USB stick or SD Card." message shows up, press and hold the Ctrl and D keys simultaneously.
 - Some Chromebooks may require you to turn OS verification off.
 Press Enter (if required).
 - Wait for the device to restart and go through the Chromebook setup process.
 This will take several minutes.
 Initially it may not appear to be doing anything.
 Let the device sit for a minute or two.
 You will hear two loud BEEPs early in the process.
-The process is complete when you hear two more loud BEEPs.
+- The process is ONLY complete when you hear two more loud BEEPs!
+It might boot multiple times in-between.

 - You will get an odd screen saying that OS verification is off.
-Keep in mind this screen will happen every single time you boot up.
 - Press Ctrl and D to restart successfully.

-From now on this there will be a warning screen on every boot.
+From now on this screen with the warning will come up on every boot.
 The screen will time out after 30 seconds, playing a warning beep.
 From the warning screen, the following keyboard shortcuts are available:
 - Ctrl + D: Boot the system from the internal disk (Chrome OS in Developer Mode)
 - Ctrl + U: Boot the system from an external USB stick or SD card.
-The option crossystem dev_boot_usb=1 must be set from the command line before this option is available.
+The option ```crossystem dev_boot_usb=1``` must be set from the command line before this option is available.
 - Ctrl + L: Chain-load an alternative bootloader (e.g. SeaBIOS).
-The option crossystem dev_boot_legacy=1 must be set from the command line before this option is available.
+The option crossystem ```dev_boot_altfw=1``` must be set from the command line before this option is available.

 ## Enable Legacy Boot Mode & USB Boot
 - Start the Chromebook
 - You should see a screen that says "OS verification is OFF" and approximately 30 seconds later (or use CTRL + D to speed up) the boot will continue.
-- Wait for the Welcome or Login screen to load.
-Ignore any link for "Enable debugging features".
+- Wait for the Welcome or Login screen to load. **Ignore any link for "Enable debugging features".**
 - Get to a command prompt.
 Details:
 - One way to get the login prompt is through something called VT-2, or “virtual terminal 2”.
 You can get to VT-2 by pressing:
 CTRL + ALT + XXX where the XXX key is the key in the F2 position which may be the refresh key or another key.
+NOTE: The top-rows of the keyboard on a Chrome OS device are actually treated by Linux as the keys F1 through F10.
+Thus, the refresh key is actually F2 and the back key is actually F1.
+NOTE: Kernel messages show up on VT-8.
-Once you have the login prompt, you should see a set of instructions telling you about command-line access.
-By default, you can login as the chronos user with no password.
+- Once you have the login prompt, you should see a set of instructions telling you about command-line access.
+By default, you can login as user ```chronos``` with no password.
 This includes the ability to do password-less sudo.
 The instructions on the screen will tell you how you can set a password.
-They also tell you how to disable screen dimming.

 To get from the crosh shell to a full shell, use the command ```shell```.

-- In order to get back to the browser press:
+- In order to get back to the browser press: CTRL + ALT + F1 (Back key)
-CTRL + ALT + YYY where the YYY key is the left-arrow key just above the number 1 on your keyboard.
-NOTE: The top-rows of the keyboard on a Chrome OS device are actually treated by Linux as the keys F1 through F10.
-Thus, the refresh key is actually F2 and the back key is actually F1.
-NOTE: Kernel messages show up on VT-8.
 - Press Ctrl + Alt + Refresh to enter a command shell.
 If pressing this key combination has no effect, try rebooting the Pixelbook once more.
-- Enter 'chronos' as the user with a blank password
-- Follow the on-screen instructions to set a password!
-Since your device will be permanently in developer mode, this is important!
-- Enable USB booting by running sudo crossystem dev_boot_usb=1
+- Enable USB booting by running ```sudo crossystem dev_boot_usb=1```
-- Enable Legacy Boot mode by running sudo crossystem dev_boot_legacy=1
+- Enable Legacy Boot mode by running ```sudo crossystem dev_boot_altfw=1```
-- (Optional) Default to USB booting by running sudo crossystem dev_default_boot=usb (Not recommended because booting default from usb is insecure)

 If you ever want to become root, use sudo su -